olavea/olavea/src/content/blog/2024/01/03-dev-life-pirates.md

 ---
-title: The Dev-life Pirates Podcast
+title: The Dev Pirate's Podcast
 author: "@OlaHolstVea"
 date: 2024-01-03
 ---

 Book a recording time 📆😃🎙️

 Ahoy! 🥳🏴‍☠️
 Let's do this podcast thing, it's going to be fun 🥳🏴‍☠️